DavidBoja/Fitbit-smart-alarm/README.md

 # Fitbit-smart-alarm

-This is a "hacky" implementation of a Fitbit smart alarm for older Fitbit devices which do not come with one.
+This is a "hacky" implementation of a smart alarm for older Fitbit devices which do not come with one.
 A smart alarm is an alarm that tries to wake you up in between time t1 and t2, when it deems you are the most awake.

 The overall implementation looks like: